ashokkri/ashokkri.github.io/index.md

 ---

+I am a postdoctoral researcher at Inria, Sophia Antipolis Méditerranée.
 I obtained my Ph.D. from the Indian Institute of Science (IISc), Bangalore in 2020.

 ### Research Interests